dmattp/bang/README.md

 Better, but we can still end up with a list of semicolons that you have to count out.
 Why is that?
 If you've ever worked with lisp you're familiar with the ")))))))" problem that lisp haters harp on.
 Although the postfix notation avoids some of the explicit "expression bounding" for operations, a similar problem arises here because we need to bound the extent of function definitions.
 Semicolons end up stacking up as you close out however many "fun" levels are active.

-To help with his Bang! provides a "curly brace" syntax let us close out any binding levels created after the open brace.
+To help with this Bang! provides a "curly brace" syntax which closes out any binding levels created after the open brace.
 Where lisp might leave 12 stacked parentheses, in Bang! you can close out a whole group of nested fundef's with a single brace.
 Unlike many traditional languages the braces only need to be used sparingly since it's just a programmer aid and not a syntax requirement.

 So now we've got: